Why It Works

 - Affordable country-style pork ribs contain a mix of light and dark meat, resulting in a fork-tender, full-flavored meal.

-- Creamy, easy-to-make mashed potatoes tie the dish together and give the sauce somewhere to go.
+- Creamy, easy-to-make mashed potatoes soak up the sauce and tie the dish together.

 3 tablespoons extra-virgin olive oil, divided